 2023 Governor’s Award

-Scott Hardin, Arkansas Department of Finance Administration
+Official Press Release written by Scott Hardin, Communications Director, Arkansas Department of Finance and Administration

 “Arkansas businesses help power our global economy.
 From multinational aerospace contractors to small family farmers, Arkansans are connected to a web of commerce that stretches all across the world,” said Governor Sarah Huckabee Sanders.
 “In my administration, we’re working to make our state an even better place to do business, but we need our business leaders’ help to get that done.
 That’s why it’s an honor to congratulate these export leaders and thank them for their contributions to our state.”